splunk-soar-connectors/code42v2/CONTRIBUTING.md

 4. (optional) If you have enabled polling previously, you might want to delete events, reset your timestamp, and re-poll.

 5. View a newly ingested security event.
-Notice the new event rows' label column now says `code42 alerts`.
+Notice the new event row's label column now says `code42 alerts`.
    Now, go into the alert and go to Analyst mode.

 Notice that the playbook has started and is awaiting your response!